 GraphQL-Ruby 1.9.0 includes a new runtime module which you may use for your schema.
-Eventually, it will become the default.
+It is the default runtime since 1.12.0.

 The new runtime was added to address a few specific concerns:

 GraphQL::InternalRepresentation::Rewrite) which could be very slow in some cases.
 In many cases, the overhead of that step provided no value.

 ctxobject for every field, even very simple fields that didn’t need any special tracking.